jtfrey/tetrominotris/README.md

 ## Color

 As originally written the game was black and white only.
 Color requires that each position on the game board not only have the un/occupied bit, but some number of additional bits representing a color.
-The traditional NES variant of Tetris used a single 4-color palette for the game pieces in each level, so going the same direction we need just 2 additional bits for color data.
-The bit grid was augmented to allow for 1 to 8 distinct bit planes.
+The traditional NES variant of Tetris used a single 4-color palette for the game pieces in each level, so 2 additional bits are needed for color data.
+The bit grid pseudo-class was altered to allow for 1 to 8 distinct bit planes.
 Row removal shifts data in all planes, and the rest of the operations allow for selection of one or more target bit planes.

 The original black and white display mode uses a single bit plane and the un/occupied state also effectively maps to black/white color.
 In color mode, the un/occupied state determines the empty/filled nature of a cell and bit planes 1 and 2 are a two-bit color index (`0b00 = 0`, `0b01 = 1`, `0b10 = 2`, `0b11 = 3`).
 Only values 0, 1, and 2 are used by the game.